naukri-engineering/Blooper/ios/README.md

-*Blooper* is an open source Universal framework, which automatically posts crash reports to [New Monk](https://github.com/naukri-engineering/NewMonk) (or lets say, any server side script you may have)
+*Blooper* is an open source Universal framework which automatically posts crash reports to [New Monk](https://github.com/naukri-engineering/NewMonk) (or lets say, any server side script you may have)

 ### Features